-• Skills Room
+Skills Room

-The skills room team provides support for students with behavioural, emotional and social difficulties.
-Their objectives are to:
+The Skills Room team provides support for students with behavioural, emotional and social difficulties.

+Skills Room objectives are to:

-- Enable young people to become positive members of the community. - Provide, where possible, a short term intervention which enables students to meet our expectations in mainstream classes and build confidence and self-esteem. - Facilitate longer term alternative provision for individuals for whom some mainstream classes are not always appropriate. - Monitor and improve responses to our expectations. through Purposeful, Cooperative and Considerate. - Establish effective partnerships between parents/carers, students and staff. - Ease disruption to mainstream classes. - Reduce fixed term and permanent exclusions.
+- Enable young people to become positive members of the community. - Provide, where possible, a short term intervention which enables students to meet our expectations in mainstream classes and build confidence and self-esteem. - Facilitate longer term alternative provision for individuals for whom some mainstream classes are not always appropriate. - Monitor and improve responses to our expectations. - Establish effective partnerships between parents/carers, students and staff. - Ease disruption to mainstream classes. - Reduce fixed term and permanent exclusions.